Madeleine Brooks

 Madeleine Brooks (born 9 March 1997) is a British tennis player who specialises in doubles.
+She has won seven titles in doubles on the ITF Circuit.

-She has a career-high doubles ranking by the WTA of 113, achieved on 5 May 2025.
+Brooks has a career-high doubles ranking by the WTA of 113, achieved on 5 May 2025.

 College years

 Before turning professional, Brooks attended the University of North Florida, having received a full scholarship.

+Career

 Professional

 Partnering Sarah Beth Grey, Brooks won her first tournament on the ITF Women's World Tennis Tour in May 2024, at the W75 Kurume Cup in Japan.